cirosantilli/cpp-cheat/opengl/cheat/readme.md

+This directory contains the main source of OpenGL cheats and information

-opengl is just an interface to use the graphics card for graphics.
-Therefore it only contains basic primitives.
+OpenGL is an interface to use the graphics card for graphics.

+It only contains basic primitives, and is often used together with other higher level libraries such as GLUT.

-opengl is only the interface, but there can be several implentations
+OpenGL is only the interface, but there can be several implentations, open and closed source.

-#mesa
+#Mesa

-most common linux free Opengl implementation
+Most common Linux Opengl implementation.
+Open source.

-used by X server
+Used by X server.

-requirement of <#freeglut>
+Requirement of Freeglut.

-#glut
+#GLUT

-glut is based on gl, and adds things like:
+GLUT is a higher level interface built on top of GL, and adds things like:

-- mouse/keyboard input
+- mouse/keyboard input.

+    This requires callback functions to be called from an event loop.

-- geometric objects like spheres, cubes and teapots
+- higher level geometric objects like spheres, cubes and teapots.

-the original glut implementation is proprietary
+The original GLUT implementation is proprietary, but open source implementations exist such as Freeglut.

-#freeglut
+#Freeglut

-is an open source implementation of glut
+Open source implementation of glut.

-it is often associated with the <#mesa> implementation of gl
+Often used together with the mesa implementation of GL.

-already installs mesa opengl on which it depends

-#installation ubuntu on 12.04
+#Installation Ubuntu on 12.04

     sudo aptitude update
     sudo aptitude install build-essential
     sudo aptitude install freeglut3-dev
         #installs mesa opengl as dependency

+#glxinfo

+Good way to get information on OpenGL in Linux:

+    glxinfo | grep -i opengl

+Made for the X Window System, but also shows OpenGL information.